racheluneke/printf/README.md

 A formatted output conversion C project completed as part of the low-level programming and algorithm track at ALX.
-The program is a pseudo- recreation of the C standard library function, `printf`
+The program is a pseudo- recreation of the C standard library function, `printf`.

 ## Dependencies